Amorano/Jovimetrix-examples/node/COLOR THEORY/COLOR THEORY.md

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

-The Color Theory Node applies various color harmony schemes to an input image, generating multiple color variants based on the selected scheme.
-It supports schemes such as complimentary, analogous, triadic, tetradic, and more.
-Additionally, users can specify a custom angle of separation for color calculation, offering flexibility in color manipulation.
-This node is useful for exploring different color palettes and creating visually appealing compositions.
+Apply various color harmony schemes to an input image using the Color Theory Node, generating multiple color variants based on the selected scheme.
+Supported schemes include complimentary, analogous, triadic, tetradic, and more.
+Users can customize the angle of separation for color calculations, offering flexibility in color manipulation and exploration of different color palettes.

 ![COLOR THEORY](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/COLOR%20THEORY/COLOR%20THEORY.png)